fbrowther/Predicting-Credit-Risk-Using-Supervised-Machine-Learning-Models/README.md

         (1) The dataset used for this modeling was imbalanced (the ratio being 1:30; 2500 for Approved to 75036 Rejected).
             Hence, the distribution of output classes was not equal.

-        (2) When working with an imbalanced classification problem such as this one, the minority class is typically of the most interest.
+        (2) When working with an imbalanced classification problem such as this one, the minority class is typically of most importance.

         (3) In order to rebalance the class districbution in the dataset, random resampling technique can be used.
             The models are already performing well and therefore random resampling was not attempted.